telerik/kendo-ui-core/docs/controls/layout/window/how-to/window-as-sliding-pane.md

 ---
-title: Use Kendo Window as Sliding Pane
+title: Use Windows as Sliding Panes
-page_title: Use Kendo Window as Sliding Pane | Kendo UI Window
+page_title: Use Windows as Sliding Panes | Kendo UI Window
 description: "Learn how Use Kendo UI Window as Sliding Pane."
 slug: howto_windowasslidingpane_window
 ---

-# Use Kendo Window as Sliding Pane
+# Use Windows as Sliding Panes

-You can see here a simple Kendo Window configuration that will accomplish the visual effect of a sliding UI component in your page.
+You can configure the Kendo UI Window so it acquires the visual effect of a sliding UI component.

+The following example demonstrates how to make the Window behave as a sliding pane.

 ###### Example